-The kidneys are versatile organs in the body.
-Their primary role is to filter waste products from the blood.
-After the kidneys have filtered the waste products, the next step is to remove waste and excess fluid.
-They keep some components while removing others.
+The kidneys are one of the most versatile organs in the body.
+Their primary role is to continuously remove waste products (urea) from the blood.
+After the kidneys have filtered the blood and removed waste products, the next step is to get rid of the waste or form urine.
 The kidneys are responsible for regulating the body's water volume, salt content, and blood pressure.
-The kidneys also produce hormones, regulate pH balance, and process vitamin D.
+The kidney's also produce hormones, regulate pH balance, and process vitamin D.